aridoza/foundational-java/oop-java/objects-and-classes-lesson/README.md

 - `HumanKind vannaWhite` declares a variable of type `HumanKind` and names that variable `vannaWhite`.
 The `=` sign assigns everything on its right to the variable on its left.

-   > Tip: Remember the Java naming convention: camel case variable names, classes starting with a capital letter, variables starting with a lowercase letter.
+   > **Tip**: Remember the Java naming convention: camel case variable names, classes starting with a capital letter, variables starting with a lowercase letter.

 - `new HumanKind()` calls the constructor, which is a method with the same name as the `HumanKind` class.
-Notice that even though we didn't write a constructor method called `HumanKind()`, Java provides one by default.
+Notice that, even though we didn't write a constructor method called `HumanKind()`, Java provides one by default.
 A constructor is called to **construct** (or create) a new instance of a class using that class as a template.
 This process is known as instantiation: We're **instantiating** a new object (i.e., creating a new instance of the class).

-  So in plain English, this statement is saying, "Declare a new variable named `vannaWhite` of type `HumanKind`, and assign it a new instance of the class `HumanKind`.
+So in plain English, this statement is saying, "Declare a new variable named `vannaWhite` of type `HumanKind` and assign it a new instance of the class `HumanKind`."

     ```java
     HumanKind vannaWhite = new HumanKind();